 I look at the rest of the census page.
 Here is the recording of Bertha Mary Lovegrove nee Webster.
 I think it has similarities with the signature Bertha wrote on her marriage record.
 Did she fill the 1911 census in on behalf of her husband?

-I look at the rest of the census page.
-Recorded on the page is William’s wife, Bertha Mary Lovegrove (nee Webster).
+Further down on the census page is William’s wife, Bertha Mary Lovegrove (nee Webster).
 I compare the way her name is written on the census with the above signature on the marriage document.
 I think the two are very similar, and it is most likely that Bertha wrote both (her signature and her name in the 1911 census).
-Bearing the fact that her husband William has always previously signed with an X, it seems most likely that Bertha filled out the 1911 census.
+Bearing in mind the fact that her husband William has always previously signed with an X, it seems most likely that Bertha filled out the 1911 census.
 It’s probable that she signed William’s name for him.
 Perhaps she sought to save him the embarrassment of having to sign with an X.

 Task: Look at your ancestors handwriting across as many different documents as you can.
 Do you have any examples of spouses writing on behalf of their partners?